-This programme has previously been awarded 13 CPD points by the Royal College of Pathologists.
-We will be applying for the same number of points in 2020.
-Delegates will receive a CPD certificate following full attendance at the event.
+This programme has been awarded 13 CPD points by the Royal College of Pathologists.
+Delegates will receive a CPD certificate by email following full attendance at the event.

 If you have any queries or require any further information please contact us at MS-NMPN@nottingham.ac.uk.

 Free registration for MDTS delegates